-But it's not just the cars and cycles that our buyers are seeking.
+But it's not just the vintage cars and classic motorcycles that our buyers are seeking.
 They are very keen collectors of smaller items such as motor car hood badges (examples from Austin Healey, Triumph, Jaguar, Seddon, British Leyland, MG and Rover have all been under the hammer recently), AA motorcycle badges, and owners' club badges.

 Ephemera also performs well in the saleroom, with a 1913 pamphlet, 'Instructions for the Care of Rolls Royce', selling well above estimate earlier this year.
 We've also sold motoring rarities such as a 1920s Fabergé trophy secured by Leyland Motors during a mileage competition - achieving a good price in spite of the vendor having employed its services as a paint pot and Christmas tree holder.